 A photo is published, someone doesn’t like it and comments harshly to which another user takes offence and the merry-go-round and round.

-Concrete steps to de-stress your socials and handle trolls
+Concrete steps to de-stress your socials and handle trolls on social media

 Posting a new experience or tweeting your heart out is not exempt from pitfalls.
 Keeping it one hundred and exposing a vulnerable side doesn’t guarantee appreciation.